BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 143 ---

-17.1.2015 EN Official Journal of the European Union L 12/143

 2. An excess of loss reinsurance contract for a segment shall be considered recognisable provided it meets the following conditions: